Emergency Orthodontic Care

 To help alleviate some of your symptoms before your scheduled appointment, you may be able to follow these key steps:

-• Misplaced or damaged bracket, tie, or archwire: In some cases, as the teeth begin to shift, you may experience a misplaced archwire.
+• Misplaced or damaged bracket, tie, or archwire: In some cases, as the teeth shift, you may experience a misplaced archwire.
 This may mean the archwire pokes the back of the mouth or may irritate the cheek area.
 In many cases, you may be able to use tweezers or a pencil eraser to push the wire down.
 Some patients choose to place wax on the wire to reduce irritation.

-Emergency Dentistry FAQs
+Orthodontic Emergency Dentistry FAQs

 What helps extreme pain from a dental emergency?